 My boyfriend moved to Richmond with me, and we both found our place in the local community very quickly (my boyfriend as a freelance photographer, and me as a Brandcenter student).
 Being born and raised in Indiana, I appreciate Richmond’s walkability.
 I love that I can walk to many places, exploring the nearby neighborhoods or walking along river trails.

 The Brandcenter itself has been a really interesting experience, going from not knowing a whole lot, to being thrown into the deep end of the pool and trying to stay afloat.
 The depth that goes into conceptual thinking is a little overwhelming at first.

 Professor Fenske’s class is really hard, but he’s a great concepter.
 In his classes he shares many tips on how to train your brain.

 I also can’t say enough good things about our alumni network.
 I visited a bunch of agencies over spring break in NY and LA, and reached out to many VCU Brandcenter alums to set up meetings.
 No one turned me down.
 Not only did everyone make time, but they also told me to send my book along when it was done.
 It’s cool to see that people genuinely care.

 I look forward to seeing what lies ahead after graduation.

--Steph Langan, Art Director class of 2017
+-Steph Langan, art direction track, class of 2017